 This course is the study of techniques used for audio-for-video and film.
 Study will include: multi-track recording, mixing, Foley, signal processing and ADR. \Cross-listed as MUS-142.
-May be taken 2 times for credit.
-Prerequisite: MUS/AUD-141 (with a grade of C or
+Prerequisite: MUS/AUD-141 (with a grade of C or better).

+AUD-143 3 units

-Computer Audio Editing
+Computer Audio Editing LEC 48-54

 (formerly Advanced Studio Recording II)

 This course offers students experience in digital editing using computers and software.
 The class includes digital recording techniques. \Crosslisted as MUS-143.
-May be taken 2 times for credit.
 Prerequisite: AUD/MUS-140 (with a grade of C or better).